Ezbob/dgdynamic/readme.md

-# dgDynamic library #
+# dgdynamic library #
-`dgDynamic` is a library for dynamic simulations on deviation graphs produced by the MØD framework.
+`dgdynamic` is a library for dynamic simulations on deviation graphs produced by the MØD framework.

 ### Installation ###
 To use this library, one have to access to the MØD framework.